appwrite/rfc/017-storage-buckets.md

 - **Accepted File Extensions**
   - This setting decides what file extensions can be uploaded.
 - **Encryption**
   - This setting decides if files are encrypted.
 This will come into play, when encrypting large files causes too much load.
+This is not allowed to be changed after a file has been added to the bucket.
 - **Virus Scan**
   - This setting decides if files are scanned by ClamAV after upload.
 Same reasoning ass **Encryption**.
 - **TTL**
   - This setting decides how long a file is supposed to alive.
 Files are going to be deleted automatically.
+This is not allowed to be changed after a file has been added to the bucket.
 - **Permission**
   - This setting decides what permission role is allowed to upload files to the bucket.
 Read and Write permissions will still exist for each file and be the source of permission check.

-A Bucket will have following Model:
+A Bucket will have following Model in our internal Database:
 ```typescript
 {
   $id: string;